eclipse/xtext/xtext-website/documentation/304_ide_concepts.md

 Dealing with images can be cumbersome, too, as image handles tend to be scarce system resources.
 The [AbstractLabelProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/AbstractLabelProvider.java) helps you managing the images: In your implementation of `doGetImage(Object)` you can as well return an [Image]({{site.javadoc.eclipse-platform}}/org/eclipse/swt/graphics/Image.html), an [ImageDescriptor]({{site.javadoc.eclipse-platform}}/org/eclipse/jface/resource/ImageDescriptor.html) or a string, representing a path in the *icons/* folder of the containing plug-in.
 This path is actually configurable by Google Guice.
 Have a look at the [PluginImageHelper]({{site.src.xtext}}/plugins/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/PluginImageHelper.java) to learn about the customizing possibilities.

 If you have the [LabelProviderFragment]({{site.src.xtext}}/plugins/org.eclipse.xtext.generator/src/org/eclipse/xtext/ui/generator/labeling/LabelProviderFragment.java) in the list of generator fragments in the MWE2 workflow for your language, it will automatically create stubs and bindings for an [`{MyLang}EObjectLabelProvider`](#eobject-label-provider) and an [`{MyLang}DescriptionLabelProvider`](#description-label-provider) which you can implement manually.
+Needs to be updated, now LabelProviderFragment is encapsulated in the class StandardLanguage
 ### Label Providers For EObjects {#eobject-label-provider}

 The EObject label provider refers to actually loaded and thereby available model elements.
 By default, Xtext binds the [DefaultEObjectLabelProvider]({{site.src.xtext}}/plugins/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/label/DefaultEObjectLabelProvider.java) to all use cases, but you can change the binding individually for the Outline, Content Assist or other places.
 For that purpose, there is a so called *binding annotation* for each use case.
 For example, to use a custom *MyContentAssistLabelProvider* to display elements in the content assist, you have to override `configureContentProposalLabelProvider(..)` in your language's UI module: